-(in millions, except per share data) 2019 Current Outlook (III IIIIIIIIIII), except per share data) Net sales \$55,750 - \$57,250 Business segment operating profit \$6,000 - \$6,150 Net FAS/CAS pension adjustment 1 ~\$1,475 Diluted earnings per share 2 \$19.15 - \$19.45 Cash from operations ≥\$7,400 1 Consistent with the corporation's historical presentation, the net FAS/CAS pension adjustme includes expected 2019 U.S. Government cost accounting standards (CAS) pension cost of financial accounting standards (FAS) pension expense of approximately \$1,000 million.
-CAS approximately \$2,565 million and expected
+(in millions, except per share data) 2019 Current Outlook

+Net sales \$55,750 - \$57,250

+Business segment operating profit \$6,000 - \$6,150

+Net FAS/CAS pension adjustment ~\$1,475

+Diluted earnings per share \$19.15 - \$19.45

+Cash from operations ≥\$7,400

 - 1 Consistent with the corporation's historical presentation, the net FAS/CAS pension adjustment is presented as a single amount and includes expected 2019 U.S. Government cost accounting standards (CAS) pension cost of approximately \$2,565 million and expected financial accounting standards (FAS) pension expense of approximately \$1,090 million.
 CAS pension cost and the service cost component of FAS pension expense is included in operating profit as part of cost of sales.
-The non-service cost component of FAS pension expense on the corporation's consolidated statement of earnings.
+The non-service cost component of FAS pension expense is included in non-operating expense on the corporation's consolidated statement of earnings.
 For additional detail on the corporation's FAS/CAS pension adjustment see the supplemental table included at the end of this news release. - 2 The foregoing outlook for 2019 does not reflect potential benefits, if any, from additional tax deductions for foreign derived intangible income under proposed US Treasury regulations that are expected to be released in the near future.
 Such proposed tax regulations, if favorable, may have a beneficial impact on our 2019 earnings, effective tax rate, and earnings per share.